 A bandana is another one of those things that is useful for a thousand things but nothing specific.
 It’s right up there with duct tape and rope.
-The things only weigh a couple ounces, they are dirt cheap, and are a must have in your Bug Out Bag or Urban Survival Gear.
-Here is just a short list of possible uses for a bandana.
+The things only weigh a couple ounces, they are dirt cheap, and are a must-have in your Bug Out Bag or Urban Survival Gear.
+Here is just a shortlist of possible uses for a bandana.

 1. Signal (also see signal mirror)